daisygunn/la-petite-traveller/README.md

 ![](assets/README-files/images/first_lighthouse_report.png)

-I made concious effort to increase this by reducing image sizes on smaller screens & deffering any CSS or JS that wasn't required for the first paint.
+I made concious effort to increase this by reducing image sizes on smaller screens using the 'srcset' and 'sizes' attributes & I also deffered any CSS or JS that wasn't required for the first paint.

-Furthermore, I added the rel="noreferrer" to all external links as this is considered best practice.
+Furthermore, I added the 'rel="noreferrer"' to all external links as this is considered best practice.

 ### **HTML and CSS Validation**